INSTANT VIEW-UK bans Huawei from its 5G network: reaction | International

 "Regrettably our future in the UK has become politicized, this is about US trade policy and not security.
 Over the past 20 years, Huawei has focused on building a better connected UK.
 As a responsible business, we will continue to support our customers as we have always done.
 "We will conduct a detailed review of what today's announcement means for our business here and will work with the UK government to explain how we can continue to contribute to a better connected Britain."

-Nokia: Finnish telecom gear maker Nokia NOKIA.HE is ready to replace Huawei HWT.UL equipment in Britain, the head of Nokia Britain said on Tuesday following the UK's decision to stop using the Chinese manufacturer.
+Nokia: Finnish telecom gear maker Nokia is ready to replace Huawei equipment in Britain, the head of Nokia Britain said on Tuesday following the UK's decision to stop using the Chinese manufacturer.

 "We have the capacity and expertise to replace all of the Huawei equipment in the UK's networks at scale and speed, and are ready to step up to support the implementation of the UK government decision with minimal impact on the people using our customers' networks," Cormac Whelan said.
 Ericsson